 Marinara sauce is a flavorful and surprisingly easy dish to make in just 30 minutes!

 - Finely dice onions and shred carrots and soften in a pan.

-You want to make sure that your sauce is a little thinner if it is being used as a pasta sauce, as opposed to a little thicker if you are using it on a pizza or as a dip.
+Simmer this marinara sauce recipe a bit longer to adjust the consistency.
+Make it a little thinner if it is being used as a pasta sauce, or a little thicker if it’s being used on a pizza or as a dip.